 How are contributions to tuition from other family members factored into the Indexed Tuition process?

-If a family member or any other individual contributes to tuition costs for a student then this must be reported on the Indexed Tuition application as this is considered a form of income which impacts the IT calculation.
+If a family member or any other individual contributes to tuition payment for a student, this must be reported on the Indexed Tuition application as this is considered a form of income that impacts the calculation.

-Are there IT awards available that cover the full cost tuition?
+Are there Indexed Tuition awards available that cover the full cost of tuition?

-If I qualify for an IT award am I assured admission for my student?
+If I qualify for an Indexed Tuition award am I guaranteed admission for my student?

-No. The IT process is separate from the admissions process.
-All applicants must meet all application requirements and be accepted to attend SCS.
+The Indexed Tuition application is separate from the admission process.
+To be admitted to SCS, applicants must complete and meet all admission application requirements and be accepted to attend SCS.